jouellnyc/Cloud-Wifi-Visibility/README.md

 More details here: https://dongknows.com/tp-link-archer-ax50-review/

 Note that the rasberry pi A is plugged into one of the AX50's LAN ports.
-Also keep in mind the default gateway for the wifi client is no longer the wifi router now, it's rasberry pi A.
+Also keep in mind the default gateway for the wifi clients is no longer the wifi router now, it's rasberry pi A.

 So now -- on rasberry pi A -- Suricata sees the traffic before it is NAT'ed -- it's listening on internal eth1 so the internal IPs are preserved: